 Mobile: 07467 481 884

-Fairlight Acute Unit offers an extension to NHS acute services during times of fluctuating demand and bed pressures.
-The service supports up to fifteen female service users in a purpose-built environment with en-suite bedrooms and access to outside private garden space.
+Bramley Health offer two male and female acute units at The Langford Centre that offers an extension to NHS acute services during times of fluctuating demand and bed pressures.
+The service supports up to fifteen male and sixteen female Service Users in a purpose-built environment with en-suite bedrooms and access to outside private garden space.
 The unit benefits from its own entrance and access away from the main hospital and allows for emergency admission to take place from a secure access point.

 Bramley Health work closely with NHS Trusts and Clinical Commissioning Groups to support acute bed pressures and in turn reduce lengths of stay for Service Users needing an acute setting.
 We help support Service Users with a broad range of Mental Health conditions in a therapeutic and conducive environment.

 Our MDT work towards offering evidence-based treatment programmes supporting a range of conditions and focus on supporting Service Users from relapsing back into acute and inpatient services.
 We work collaboratively with placement and discharge teams to ensure seamless and effective transitions back into least restrictive and community services.

 Our services across Bramley Health have the capacity to support Services Users in Secure Services or in our specialist inpatient rehabilitation services if Service Users need a more robust and long-term placement to support their ongoing treatment and care plans.

 Our hospital is regularly visited and assessed by the Care Quality Commission to ensure that we operate and offer the national standard for quality of care in an acute setting.
 Our specialist clinical team support a wide range of Mental Health conditions and provide evidence-based treatment and therapeutic programmes Our clinical team use and work towards the National Institute of Health and Care Excellence (NICE) approved interventions.